High Dimensional Classification with combined Adaptive Sparse PLS and Logistic Regression: Classification of breast tumors using adaptive sparse PLS for logistic regression

-We now compare the previous approaches on a real data set, in order to assess our method in a real classification situation.
-We use a publicly available data set on breast cancer, published by \cite{Guedj2012}.
-It contains the level expression of 54613 genes for 357 patients affected by breast cancer.
-The original work consisted in classifying breast tumors according to patient gene expression.
+We consider a publicly available data set on breast cancer \citep{guedj2012} containing the level expression of 54613 genes for 294 patients affected by breast cancer.
 We focus on the relapse after 5 years, considering a $\{0,1\}$ valued response, if the relapse occurred or not.
-The design matrix $\mb X$ contains the gene expression levels for these ones.

-\paragraph{Data preprocessing.} We restrict the analysis on 294 patients for whom the relapse situation is known.
-We also reduce the number of genes by taking away the less differentially expressed between the two conditions (relapse or not).
-We determine the p-values associated to the t-test on each gene expression for each condition, then correct these p-values with the method by \cite{Benjamini1995} for multiple testing, and finally rank the gene according to the p-values, the more expressed ones corresponding to the smaller p-values.
-We take the 10000 most differentially expressed genes, corresponding to a confidence level of approximatively $55\%$, not too strict.
-The design matrix is finally centered and scaled to avoid that the most differentially expressed genes (with higher variance) hide the effect of any other potential relevant genes.

-\paragraph{Computation.} We applied the methods GLMNET, RIRLS-PLS, RIRLS-SPLS (adaptive or not), SGPLS and SPLS-log to our data set.
-We fit each model over a hundred resamplings, where observations are randomly split into training and test sets with a 70\%/30\% ratio.
-On each resampling, the parameter values of each method are tuned by 10-fold cross-validation on the training set, respecting the following grid $K \in\{1,\dots,8\}$, $\lambda_R$ in RIRLS are 31 $\text{log}_{10}$-linearly spaced points in the range $[10^{-2};10^3]$, the sparse parameter $\lambda_S$ for all SPLS approach are 10 linearly spaced points in the range $[0.05;0.95]$.
+There were 214 patients without relapse and 80 with a relapse.
+We reduce the number of genes by considering the top 5000 most differentially expressed genes, by using a standard t-test with a Benjamini-Hochberg correction.
+Computation details (resamplings, cross-validation, stability selection, training and test set definition) are joined in Supp.
+Mat. (c.f. section~\ref{supp:sec:comp_data1}).

+\paragraph{Convergence and stability with Ridge IRLS and adaptive sparse PLS.} The Ridge IRLS algorithm confirms its usual convergence (see Tab.~\ref{tab:data:res}).
+Other approaches based on SPLS (SGPLS and SPLS-log) again encounter severe issues and almost never converge.
+Following a similar pattern, our adaptive selection is far more stable under the tuning of the sparsity parameter $\lambda_s$ by cross-validation than any other approach using sparse PLS (Tab.\ref{tab:data:res}), as the precision on this hyper-parameter value is the highest for our method, illustrating less variability in the tuning over repetitions.